cmleo/FoodRunner-Api/README.md

 # FoodDelivery-MobileApp

-This repository represents the API for my Cross-Platform Food Delivery Mobile App.
+In this repository you will find the API for my Cross-Platform Food Delivery Mobile App.

-The app will be built with React Native, NodeJS, ExpressJS and MongoDB .
+The app is built with React Native, NodeJS, ExpressJS and MongoDB.

-This application will be the final project for my bachelor's degree .
+This application represented the final project for my bachelor's degree.

 You can find the repository for the Client side of this project on the link below